aaronjamesyoung/vue-shaarli/README.md

 The Vue app makes a request to a PHP script that I've bundled in the `static` folder of this repository.
 That PHP script will contain your Shaarli URL and API key.
 It implements one method of the Shaarli API (getLinks) and simply asks Shaarli for all your links.
-This script will likely reside at a publicly-accessible URL, so someone could use it to get a list of your Shaarli links.
+This script will likely reside at a publicly-accessible URL, so someone could use it to get a list of your public (not private) Shaarli links (which is the same that they would see if accessing your Shaarli install directly).

 Since you're running the PHP script on a server, your Shaarli API key will not be readable to the world and no other API functionality is present in the script.